ProgressiveHackNight/no-amazon-hq2/README.md

 `npm start` runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will automatically reload if you make edits (woot!)

+If you get an error referencing a variable called 'googleKey', go into ContactYourRep.js and comment out the lines referencing 'googleKey'.
+This api key is only necessary for the form in the contact your rep section.

 ## Site Outline:

 - Sticky Nav